apache/pulsar-site/docs/concepts-cluster-level-failover.md

 * Disaster recovery

-   cluster-level failover can automatically and seamlessly transfer the production workload on a primary cluster to one or several backup clusters, which ensures minimum data loss and reduced recovery time.
+   Cluster-level failover can automatically and seamlessly transfer the production workload on a primary cluster to one or several backup clusters, which ensures minimum data loss and reduced recovery time.

 * Planned migration

-   if you want to migrate production workloads from an old cluster to a new cluster, you can improve the migration efficiency with cluster-level failover.
+   If you want to migrate production workloads from an old cluster to a new cluster, you can improve the migration efficiency with cluster-level failover.
 For example, you can test whether the data migration goes smoothly in case of a failover event, identify possible issues and risks before the migration.

 ### When cluster-level failover is triggered?